Have specific questions? Contact us to speak to one of our experienced team members.

 Approximately four months ago, I started thinking it was time for me to kick the habit for good and make a concerted effort to become healthier.
 As I was pondering this decision, my employer distributed information about ConnectCare3’s Tobacco Cessation program.
 I knew I was ready to quit, and now I had someone to help me.
 The message was clear that 2021 was meant to be the year for me to say goodbye to smoking!

-ConnectCare3 assigned me to Phil Thompson, a Certified Health Coach and an American Lung Association (ALA) Freedom from Smoking Facilitator.
+ConnectCare3 assigned me to a Certified Health Coach and an American Lung Association (ALA) Freedom from Smoking Facilitator.
 During our initial conversation, he took the time to get to know me, along with my routines and habits, so that he could tailor my quit plan to my needs.
-I’m a very structured person so it was a relief that Phil does not believe in a “one size fits all” approach.
+I’m a very structured person so it was a relief that CC3 does not believe in a “one size fits all” approach.

-I told Phil my job is stressful and that I was used to taking “smoke breaks” throughout the day.
+I told my Health Coach my job is stressful and that I was used to taking “smoke breaks” throughout the day.
 In the beginning, he suggested I smoke half of a cigarette when I’d take a break and then divert my mind to doing some exercises.
 He made a list of some exercises for me to do, such as squats and lifting 10-15 pound dumbbells.
 When I started noticing how good my arms were looking, I’d find myself wanting to do the exercises during my break instead of smoking!

-I was very encouraged to realize that Phil’s quit plan wasn’t making me edgy or irritable as I had feared.
+I was very encouraged to realize that CC3’s quit plan wasn’t making me edgy or irritable as I had feared.
 And I didn’t start gaining weight either!
 Not only did his exercises serve as a distraction, but I was also toning areas of my body with noticeable results.
 As I became stronger, I became excited about cleansing my body of those toxins.

 I was so happy that I didn’t experience any significant withdrawal symptoms.
 In fact, what I did notice were all the positives associated with not smoking:

 - My hair and clothes don’t smell like smoke.